 This means you need to prioritize public videos over private or unlisted ones.
 Unlisted videos can only be watched if certain people have the link.
 This privacy option benefits creators with specific content plans.
 They may want to send videos to friends and family or create a webinar for a limited audience.

-If you’re trying to monetize your channel, unlisted and private videos aren’t very helpful.
+But if you’re trying to monetize your channel, unlisted and private videos aren’t helpful.
 Make sure videos that need to be public are, in fact, set to public.
 That’ll help you reach 4,000 hours and apply to the YPP.

 How to set private or unlisted videos to public on YouTube

-- You’ll see a list of all the videos on your channel.
-Find the videos you want to make public, then go to the Visibility column.
+3. Find the video you want to make public, then go to the Visibility column.
 Click the eyeball symbol to reveal a menu of options: private, unlisted, members only, and public.
-Choose Public and click Publish.
+Choose Public, and then click Publish.

 2. Videos You’ve Deleted

-When you delete content, YouTube deducts the Watch Time from your monetizable total.
+When you delete content, YouTube deducts the watch time from your total count.
 For example, imagine your channel has 2,000 watch hours.
 If you delete a video that contributed 500 of those hours, you’ll be left with 1,500.
 Before you delete anything, check to see how many watch hours your content has earned.

 Sometimes deleting a video is inevitable.
 Maybe you’ve grown as a person since it was first published and want to clean up your image.
 Or perhaps someone appeared in your video without prior consent, and they want you to take it down.
 Whatever the reason, make sure it’s worth deleting a video and losing precious watch hours.